toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 ### <a name="tls-integrity">Integrity</a>
 [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) (message authentication
 code) is a cryptographic primitive that can be used to check the integrity of a piece of data.
-During the TLS handshake both peers agree upon a "secret key" which is then used to generate MACs for messages exchanged.
+During the TLS handshake both peers agree upon a "secret key", which is then used to generate MACs for messages exchanged.

 Very similar to a digital signature, the MAC can be used to verify that the message was in